joelparkerhenderson/versioning/README.md

 Cons:

   * Does not indicate a purpose of a version upgrade, such as a fix, or new feature, or breaking change.

+  * Even a custom enumeration that holds values such as “alpha”, “beta”, "pre", “rc”, isnt just a string, but an enumerated type, meant to convey meaning.
+The fact that they are serialised into a format that happens to be readable and parsable, is besides the point.

+### Keyword verisioning

+Keyword versioning is a general idea to use special words in the version string.

+  * Such as "alpha" to indicate an alpha test release, "pre" to indicate a pre-release, "rc" to indicate a release candidate.

+Pros:

+  * Easy to skim.

+  * Conveys more meaning than just a number.

+Cons:

+  * These strings may mean different things in different libraries, based on their release processes.

+  * These strings may not mean exactly the same thing in different software packages, yet there are widely accepted conventions, such as "rc" meaning a release candidate, and "rc0" meaning the first release candidate.

 ### Date versioning